thebigmunch/google-music-scripts/docs/index.rst

 ----------------

 The ``download`` command supports defining an output template.
-An output template uses patters, as described below, to use values from metadata fields in the output.
+An output template uses patterns, as described below, to use values from metadata fields in the output.
 If a field for a pattern does not exist in the song, the pattern remains in the download filepath.